-The Accelerate: High Dosage Tutoring Guidance Document explains a research-based instructional model that explicitly addresses students' unfinished learning from core instruction and leverages extra time to prepare students for grade-level content in math and reading.
+The Accelerate: High-Dosage Tutoring Guidance document outlines a research-based instructional model that explicitly addresses students' unfinished learning from core instruction and leverages extra time to prepare students for grade-level content in literacy and numeracy.

-Is implementing high-dose tutoring optional or required?
+Is implementing high-dosage tutoring optional or required?

-Requirements for implementing high-dose tutoring are outlined in R.S.
+Requirements for implementing high-dosage tutoring are outlined in R.S.
 17:100.13 as amended by Act 771 of the 2024 Louisiana Regular Legislative Session.

-Who is eligible for Accelerate: High Dosage Tutoring?
+Who is eligible for Accelerate: High-Dosage Tutoring?

-- Kindergarten through 3rd-grade students who score Below and Well Below on the statewide literacy screener - Kindergarten through 3rd-grade students who score Below Proficiency on a numeracy screener/curriculum-embedded diagnostics - 4th through 5th grade students who score Unsatisfactory, Approaching Basic, and Basic on LEAP in math and/or ELA
+- Kindergarten through 3rd-grade students who score Below and Well Below on the statewide literacy screener - Kindergarten through 3rd-grade students who score Below Proficiency on a numeracy screener/curriculum-embedded diagnostics - 4th through 5th-grade students who score Unsatisfactory, Approaching Basic, and Basic on LEAP in math and/or ELA